My-Upera/front-test/README.md

-### 4. Pagination and Sort:
+### 4. Search, Pagination, and Sort in Data:

-- Mock API dose not suport pagination and sort. use React-Table features to implement them.
+- Mock API does not support search, pagination, and sort. use React-Table to implement those features.